bantonow/oblique-strategies/README.md

-Shell script to print a random card from Oblique Strategies by Brian Eno and Peter Schmidt
+Oblique Strategies Card Puller
 ====================

+A shell script to print a random card from Oblique Strategies by Brian Eno and Peter Schmidt

+Ben Antonow antonow@umich.edu
+www.benantonow.com

 In order to add this script to your shell, put this directory in your ~/bin directory, and add the following line to your ~/.bashrc or ~/.zshrc file.